munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 She has 100 (High) points of teamwork and 50 (Ok) points of bravery.
 She always follow the player's commands and stays close to teammates.
 She will retreat after spotting a large group of Terrorists and waits for them to come to her position.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camping at a bombsite.
 Like in the game and anime BanG Dream!, she really cares about anyone, both friends and rivals in anime.

 Marina uses RifleT weapon preference.
-She prefers to purchase the Maverick M4A1 Carbine (and uses its silencer), but will swap it for an CV-47 if she finds one dropped by a Terrorist.
+She prefers to purchase the Maverick M4A1 Carbine, but will swap it for an CV-47 if she finds one dropped by a Terrorist.
 She buys a random pistol as a secondary weapon.

 Her voice pitch is set to 110, same with Yuri.

-Same as Asuka, Marina is also an exclusive bot in Cost 1 because she uses the Spetsnaz character.
+Marina is an exclusive bot in Cost 1 because she uses the Spetsnaz character.

 ## Tactics
 <Ul>